Welcome to today's edition of the Rush 24-7 podcast.

 He cannot shake the unelectable tag.

-You know, that's he made Iran a big issue in 2006.
+You know, that's, he made Iran a big issue in 2006.

-Remember, this is running against uh uh Bob Casey and and uh he's trailing and he's running around talking about how he's praying for Bob Casey.
+If people remember that the Iraq war was a very controversial thing, remember this was running against Bob Casey, and he's trailing, and he's running around talking about how he's praying for Bob Casey.

-Uh, with a conventional wisdom crowd, that he can't win, that he's not a you know, and that leads to another thing.
+He lost, and that's unfortunately put this collar around his neck with a conventional wisdom crowd that he can't win, that he's not a lie.

 We're being told that we have a two-man race.